hossain-khan/android-keep-alive/README.md

 [![Android CI](https://github.com/hossain-khan/android-keep-alive/actions/workflows/android.yml/badge.svg)](https://github.com/hossain-khan/android-keep-alive/actions/workflows/android.yml) [![License](https://badgen.net/github/license/hossain-khan/android-keep-alive)](https://github.com/hossain-khan/android-keep-alive/blob/main/LICENSE) [![releases](https://badgen.net/github/release/hossain-khan/android-keep-alive)](https://github.com/hossain-khan/android-keep-alive/releases)

 # Keep Alive 💓
 A simple app to keep specific apps alive by checking if they are running.
-If not, they will be started for you.
+If not, they will be attempted<sup>*</sup> to start for you.

 > ⚠️ _DISCLAIMER: The app is mostly generated with AI (copilot, gemini, chatgpt, etc).
 It doesn't follow any best practices.
 See [CONTRIBUTING](CONTRIBUTING.md) guide for more info._